top of page

 2.jpg

 3. Late 1973.
-Same labels and pressing plant as #2, red insert with pirate logo on center bottom replacing the CBM disc logo
+Same labels and pressing plant as #2, red insert with pirate logo on the center bottom replacing the CBM disc logo

 3.jpg